jeffreyevans/SGITools/README.md

 # SGITools
 Utilities for sage grouse management and decision making, including the breeding density (core area) and fence collision models.
-This work was developed for the USDA-NRCS Sage Grouse Initiative (SGI).Available functions in GeNetIt are:
+This work was developed for the USDA-NRCS Sage Grouse Initiative (SGI).

 ​ Avalible functions